milakshivithana/milakshivithana/README.md

 ## 🚀 About Me
 - Undergraduate student following an IT degree
 - Experience with academic and group projects
-- Interested in backend development and problem solving
+- Interested in problem solving
 - Actively improving coding

 ---